What Should I do if I am Unable to View My Tapo or Kasa Camera?

 Step 3

-Using a public DNS server may improve the connection, try changing your router's DNS server settings to 8.8.8.8. lf you don't know how to do this, please contact your router's customer support.
+Using a public DNS server may improve the connection.
+Try changing your router's DNS server settings to 8.8.8.8.
+If you are unsure how to do this, please contact your router's customer support.

 Verify if any firewall or security settings are blocking the connection to the Cloud Server.
 Temporarily disable any antivirus, firewall, or security software to see if it resolves the issue.

-Sometimes you may find that you can't watch the TP-Link camera live view or playback properly, the video takes a long time to load, keeps spinning, or even fails to load (Error: "Try Again") and needs to be reloaded several times.
+In some cases, you may find that you are unable to watch the camera’s live view or playback properly, the video takes a long time to load, keeps spinning, or even fails to load (Error: "Try Again") and needs to be reloaded several times.

-For this situation, the following suggestions may help you.
+For this situation, the following suggestions may help:

-1. Ensure that the camera receives a strong Wi-Fi signal from the router.
+Ensure that the camera is receiving a strong Wi-Fi signal from the router.

 How to check the network connection stability of a Tapo Camera

-2. Ensure both camera firmware and Tapo App are up-to-date
+Ensure the camera’s firmware and the Tapo App are up-to-date.

-Try connecting your phone to the home Wi-Fi network and see if the camera live view or playback videos load properly.
+Try connecting your phone to the same Wi-Fi network as the camera and see if the camera live view or video playback loads properly.

 Ensure the internet quality and signal strength is good on your phone.